 Maserati’s natural history came to an abrupt halt in 1975.
 Survival meant change – not just a new model, but an entirely fresh approach.

-It’s tempting to view evolution as a continuous series of gradual mutations, but events throughout history have demonstrated it only takes a single catastrophic event to send it in an entirely different direction – or stop it entirely.
-The 1973 oil embargo for instance was the motor industry’s very own fiery catastrophe and 1975 the year when the conflagration really took hold, consuming a swathe of specialist marques including Jensen and Iso.
+It’s tempting to view evolution as a continuous series of gradual mutations, but events throughout history have illustrated it only takes a single catastrophic event to propel it in an entirely different direction – or stop it entirely.
+The 1973 oil embargo for instance was the motor industry’s very own fiery catastrophe and 1975 the year when the conflagration really took hold, consuming a swathe of specialist carmakers.

 Maserati too was in serious trouble.
 Hammered by the financial collapse of its French parent and ensuing post-oil crash economics, the Modena atelier closed its doors.
 The outlook was equally frigid throughout the Italian specialist car business.
 Lamborghini was insolvent and despite being nestled within the protective Fiat Auto umbrella, not even Maranello was immune, with stockpiles of unsold Ferraris building up as customer confidence evaporated.

 Enter notorious fixer and wheeler-dealer, Alejandro de Tomaso, under whom Maserati would steer a course away from outright exotica into somewhat more pragmatic realms.
 Having wrested control of the Casa del Tridente under highly beneficial terms, De Tomaso appointed Aurelio Bertocchi to run the business, prompting incumbent engineering chief, Giulio Alfieri to depart in the ensuing schisms.